SUC-DriverOld/MSST-WebUI/README.md

    ```

 > [!NOTE]
-> You may meet some problems when using UVR-Separate, they comes from dependances Librosa.
+> 1. You may meet some problems when using UVR-Separate, they comes from dependances Librosa.
 This issue occurs in the line around 2000 lines in `libsora/util/utils.py` with `np.dtype(np.float).type`.
 You can manually specify it as `float32` or `float64` to resolve this issue.（Do not attempt to install an older version of NumPy to solve this problem, as older versions of NumPy do not support Python 3.10, and using a version of Python other than 3.10 may prevent other modules from being installed.）
+> 2. We use `gradio==4.38.1` to run the webUI, it may have conflict when installing requirements (Actually you can ignore this warning, it will not affect the running of the webUI).
+You can change the version of `gradio` to `4.8.0` to solve this problem, but it may couse some bugs.

-3. Run the webui use the following command.
+1. Run the webui use the following command.

    ```bash
    python webUI.py